Tikso 2026 is made possible with the support of:

 Regional visibility and positioning

-The leading event in Latin America and the Caribbean to highlight initiatives, position your organization, and participate in relevant conversations about technology, innovation, and cooperation for social impact.
+Latin America and the Caribbean's leading event to showcase your initiatives, position your organization, and participate in conversations that shape the future of technology, innovation, and international cooperation for social impact.

 High-level learning and inspiration

-Access content, experts, and success stories that show how technology and innovation are transforming social development in the region.
+Access world-class content, expert speakers, and success stories demonstrating how technology and innovation are transforming social development across the region.

-Connect with investors, donors, companies, the public sector, and social organizations, and participate in spaces designed to create alliances, mobilize resources, and accelerate impactful projects.
+Connect with investors, donors, corporations, public sector entities, and social organizations — and participate in spaces specifically designed to forge alliances, mobilize resources, and accelerate high-impact projects.

 Call for speakers 2026